 A letter from a potty-training resident reminds us to say “thank you” for flushing

-Letter from Amy, Watsonville resident-in-potty-training, to Wastewater Treatment staff.
+Letter from Amy, a Watsonville resident-in-potty-training, to Wastewater Treatment staff.

 An unsuspecting package arrived at the City of Watsonville’s Wastewater Treatment Plant this October.
 Adorned with heart stamps and doodle illustrations, a letter from a young Watsonville resident-in-potty-training named Amy revealed uncommon questions about where her sewer water goes after she flushes the toilet.
 A child undergoing this human-natured milestone has the awareness to consider these processes, but how often do adults get to know their toilets to the bowels of its bowl?
 An avoided and stigmatized conversation topic, Amy’s inquiries come on the heels of World Toilet Day, internationally recognized by the United Nations.
 This Sunday, November 19th, The City of Watsonville encourages residents to honor the hours spent on their highly coveted commodes by becoming knowledgeable about how to prevent sanitary sewer overflows and protect their local sewer system for the long term.